 Sign up Alone or with Friends

-This course requires four people minimum and six people maximum.
+This course requires five people minimum and six people maximum.
 We highly recommend you have some prior sailing experience to prepare for this long-distance cruise.

 Inquire about additional dates available.
 Custom trips also available.